-With pilot models currently focussed on the Democratic Republic of Congo, Niger and Senegal, for the first time in history, policy and decision-makers can have an up-to-date picture of health service access as it happens on the ground.
-Not only does this process allow for enhanced accessibility mapping, it makes it dynamic – allowing global health actors to track healthcare accessibility in evolving situations and tailor their response accordingly.
+With pilot models currently focussed on the Democratic Republic of Congo, Niger and Senegal, policy and decision-makers can now have an up-to-date picture of health service access as it happens on the ground.
+This process allow for enhanced accessibility mapping.
+It also makes it dynamic – allowing global health actors to track healthcare accessibility in evolving situations and tailor their response accordingly.

 There will be some hard truths to face.
-With preliminary work in the Republic of Senegal showing 80% of women living with reduced, or no, access to family planning, current understanding around healthcare access will almost certainly shift.
+With preliminary work in Senegal showing 80% of women living with reduced, or no, access to family planning, current understanding around healthcare access will almost certainly shift.
 It is important that it does.
 By improving the way physical healthcare accessibility is defined and measured, we can create new opportunities for a data-driven future.
-One that allows for the smarter allocation of health resources and has the power and potential to revolutionise access to healthcare.
+One that allows for the smarter allocation of health resources and has the potential to revolutionise access to healthcare.

 *The story of Mrs X was first told by the WHO in 1988 and retold in 2012.
 Click here for more information.